The Warthog Project

 Another big problem was that the position of the rudder pedals in the front console was limited due to the nature of its design.
 They were too close to me when seated, resulting in an even more uncomfortable seating position.

 To fix this I made a few changes after i had the thing put together.
-They were not huge jobs and nothing had to be thrown away and remade, but they were large changes nonetheless.
+They were not huge jobs and nothing had to be thrown away or remade.

 • I raised the height of the consoles by 120mm (4.72 inches).
 This was done by adding a frame underneath made of timber, as well as some legs so there was a gap underneath.
 This made it easier to move, as well as having a large nice gap underneath to allow for cooling fans to be mounted underneath as an air intake for the electronics.